neackname/AI-Voice-chat/README.md

-At third commit ,you need to open the llama.cpp server on your work environment and then it can run the code
+At third commit ,you need to open the llama.cpp server on your work environment and then it can run the code At this, we can commit a .wav on the input_wav , then use the code to create AI .wav on the output_wav